jasonkiss/web-standards/guidance/assessment-guides/2017-web-standards-self-assessment-methodology.md

 ---
-layout: assessment-guide
+layout: assessment-methodology
-title: Web Standards 2017 Self-Assessment Methodology
+title: 2017 Web Standards Self-Assessment Methodology
 draft: true
 ---

 ## 1. Overview

-Blurb about the web standards and WCAG.
+<div class="ed">Blurb about the web standards and WCAG.</div>

 This document details what someone needs to know to conduct the 2017 Web Standards Self-Assessment.
 It outlines the:

 * tools needed and how to use them
 * tests required as part of the Self-Assessment
 * extra guidance for people less familiar with web accessibility.

 ### What we’re doing